CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 # Welcome to CSPS Digital Academy - Premium
 # Congratulations!

-You’ve been selected to participate in the cohort of **CSPS Digital Academy** – Premium, being piloted at the **Canada School of the Public Service**.
+You’ve been selected to participate in the first cohort of the **Canada School of the Public Service Digital Academy – Premium** pilot!

 To get you started, we’ve created a [short video](https://www.youtube.com/user/MySchoolMonEcole) to tell you a bit about your first Premium events.
 It all starts on Tuesday, January 29!